Caitlin Shirock (That's Me!)

 During my high school years, I took every elective art class possible and as my painting skills improved, people started asking me to paint wall murals, bedroom furniture, original paintings for them, all kinds of things.
 I accepted as many requests as I could because I loved being able to help people bring their ideas to life and make their bedroom or house feel more like a home.
 By the time I was ready to go to college, pursuing a degree in art felt like the next logical step.

 After graduating college, I headed to New York to work for a design agency.
 I still wasn’t quite sure what I wanted to do next with my fine arts degree, but I definitely had a desire to keep studying art.
-I also knew that I didn’t want to stay in the Fine Arts world; I had been surrounded by enough dark, moody artists long enough and was ready to create pretty, useful art that brought people joy.
+I also knew that I didn’t want to stay in the Fine Arts world; I had been surrounded by dark, moody artists long enough and was ready to create pretty, useful art that brought people joy.

 My boss at the time told me about the Portfolio Center, a design school in Atlanta, Georgia that was more focused on graphic design and advertising.
-I will always be so thankful to her because she told me, “You can keep working here, but I will never be able to teach you the kinds of things you can learn at that school.”
+I'll always be so thankful to her because she told me, “You can keep working here, but I will never be able to teach you the kinds of things you can learn at that school.”
 She encouraged me to complete their program and promised to hire me back once I was finished.
 Her belief in me was exactly the directional push I needed, and it was time for me to head to Atlanta!

-At the Portfolio Center, I discovered it was possible to build a viable business as an artist, and my experience there led to a job that taught me everything I needed to know about seeing a design through from beginning to end.
+At Portfolio Center, I discovered it was possible to build a viable business as an artist, and my experience there led to a job that taught me everything I needed to know about seeing a design through from beginning to end.

 That job was designing graphics for Abercrombie & Fitch apparel in Columbus, Ohio.
 I spent three years learning everything about the creative process within a company.
 It was eye-opening to learn about how hundreds of details work together to bring a new season of clothes from the initial inspiration (making mood boards) to the designs hanging on racks in the actual store.
 That experience taught me that each step of the process is equally important to the quality of the final product.
 But the most important lesson I learned while working at Abercrombie?
 The importance of the customer, and what the customer wants.
 Understanding what was going to appeal to our target audience and what they were going to be interested in without losing sight of what was happening with competitors and the larger retail industry was crucial.
 I have carried that lesson with me ever since.